There are 12.5 million cattle raised for meat and milk in Canada every year (source: 2016 census).

 - Hot iron branding is prohibited

 Farmers who successfully meet SPCA Certified standards are able to sell their foods with the program’s stamp of approval – the little red barn label.
-If you or someone you know eats beef, you can help beef cattle lead better lives and support the farmers who care for them by finding a SPCA Certified retailer near you.
+If you or someone you know eats beef, you can help beef cattle lead better lives and support the farmers who care for them.

 Understand your food labels